karayabin/universe-snapshot/universe/DocTools/doc/api/DocTools/Report/ReportInterface/addMethodWithEmptyMainText.md

 Parameters
 --------------

 - className

-    The name of the culprit class.- methodName
+    The name of the culprit class.

+- methodName

 Return values
 ----------------